NUCLEAR SAFETY ISSUES

 -

-Risks of sea level rise, earthquakes, landslides, wildfires, tsunamis, terrorist attacks, and etc.
+Risks of sea level rise, earthquakes, landslides, tsunamis, and terrorist attacks

 -